digitalpalidictionary/dpd-db/docs/project_folder_structure.md

 ├── tests
 └── tools

+## Code Structure

+There are four main parts to the code:

+1. __db__: Create the database and build up the tables of derived data.
+2. __gui__: Add new words, edit and update the db with a GUI.
+3. __tests__: Run data integrity tests on the db.
+4. __exporter__: Compile all the parts and export into various dictionary formats.

 ## Folder details

 - **db/** All code related to building and populating the various tables and columns of the database.